jessehoffmann/Linux-Server/README.md

 ## Requirements
 A bash terminal is needed to ssh into the server
 ## Deployment
-URL to the application is http://52.10.225.111.xip.io/\n IP address is 52.10.225.111\n
+URL to the application is http://52.10.225.111.xip.io/
+IP address is 52.10.225.111
-SSH port is 2200\n
+SSH port is 2200
 Server can only be accessed with SSH key
 ## Configuration
-Firewall was enable to only allow incoming connections for SSH (port 2200), HTTP (post 80), and NTP (port 123).\n Password authentication disabled and key based authentication forced.\n
+Firewall was enable to only allow incoming connections for SSH (port 2200), HTTP (post 80), and NTP (port 123).
+Password authentication disabled and key based authentication forced.

 The following software was installed on the server:
 * Apache2